pdhoward/sessionio/README.md

 ### Logger<a name="logger"></a>
 And It doesn't go without saying, you need to monitor your application.
 [Winston](https://github.com/winstonjs/winston) can log and catch Uncaught Exceptions.
 All logs are displayed in the console, and saved in _debug.log_ file.

-On Heroku, you can monitor the logs by clicking on _More -> View Logs_ on the top left of your application dashboard.

 ## Support <a name="support"></a>
 I've written this script in my free time during my studies.
 If you find it useful, please support the project by spreading the word.

 ## Contribute <a name="contribute"></a>

-Contribute by creating new issues, sending pull requests on Github or you can send an email at: omar.elgabry.93@gmail.com
+Contribute by creating new issues, sending pull requests on Github

 ## License <a name="license"></a>
 Built under [MIT](http://www.opensource.org/licenses/mit-license.php) license.